Ren-Mingyang/example_data_TransGraph/README.md

 ## example.data.DAG.RData
-Some example data for Transfer learning of non-Gaussian DAG
+Some example data for Transfer learning of non-Gaussian DAG.
+See [arXiv link](https://arxiv.org/abs/2310.10239) for details.

 A list including:
 target.DAG.data: The target DAG and data.